33 Tiny Shopping Habits That Will Save You Loads of Money in the Long Run

 Never pay for shipping.

 Even if you're doing your shopping online, make sure that you're not paying for shipping.
-You should either be buying enough to qualify for free shipping, or you should purchase your items online and pick them up in the store, free of charge.
+You should either buy enough to qualify for free shipping, or you should purchase your items online and pick them up in the store—free of charge.

 Always wait for items to go on sale.

-If you play your cards right and have patience and strategy, then you should never be paying retail prices.
-Even if you need a formal dress for a wedding or a swimsuit for a beach vacation, you'll always be able to find great items at a discount so long as you leave yourself time to shop around.
+If you play your cards right and have patience, then you should never be paying retail prices.
+Even if you need a formal dress for a wedding or a swimsuit for a beach vacation, you'll always be able to find great items at a discount—so long as you leave yourself time to shop around.